FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 **Dataset Citation:**
 Kaggle.com.
 (2020). _Novel Corona Virus 2019 Dataset_. [online] Available at: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset [Accessed 1 Mar.
 2020].

-To begin out analysis, let's take a look at the schema of the dataset, the format is as follows
+To begin our analysis, let's take a look at the schema of the dataset, the format is as follows

 SNo|ObservationDate|Province/State|Country/Region|Last Update|Confirmed|Deaths|Recovered
 | --- | --- | --- | --- | --- | --- | --- | --- |